 - Find out if you need to pay an origination fee or a prepayment penalty.
 Discover doesn’t charge either one.

-- Household income information – you’ll need pay stubs or bank statements so the income can be verified.
+- Household income information – you may need to have pay stubs or bank statements if income verification is required.

-- Employment history – you’ll need contact information for your employer so your information can be verified.
+- Employment history – if necessary, you’ll need contact information for your employer so your information can be verified.

 - Bank account number and routing number if your funds will be directly deposited into your checking or savings account.